What to see & do

 Grosmont - A peaceful village nestling in the Esk valley with a steam railway and rivers to stroll along.

-Hutton -le-Hole - Enjoy a picnic, paddle in the stream that runs through the village and watch the moorland sheep wandering around as well as visiting the gift shop, sweet shop and pub for refreshments.
+Hutton -le-Hole - Voted in the top 10 of the most beautiful villages in the UK.
+Enjoy a picnic, paddle in the stream that runs through the village and watch the moorland sheep wandering around as well as visiting the gift shop, sweet shop and pub for refreshments.

 Kilburn - Famous for the home of the 'mouseman' carvings, a small village that nestles underneath Sutton Bank, where you can walk to the famous White Horse or visit the Mouseman Visitor Centre.